JOHNcoding9/VideoDownloader/README.md

 # 📽️ Video Downloader
-An easy to use and intuitive media downloader.
+An easy-to-use and intuitive media downloader for videos and audio.
-Do you need to download any video on the internet?
+Just copy a URL from YouTube or other supported media platforms, paste it into the application, and click **Download**.
-Just copy its URL and paste into the app, hit the download button and wait.
-The video will appear on your downloads or on a 'Youtube' folder.
+Files will be saved in your `downloads/` folder, and YouTube content will be organized into a `downloads/youtube/` subfolder.

  # 🎯 Features
 - ✅ Download full video in best available quality